Quantum Relational Hoare Logic with Expectations: qRHL with expectations

-\paragraph{Remark on nonterminating programs.} In the above definition, $\rhl\PA\bc\bd\PB$ is only possible if $\tr\denot\bc(\rho_1)=\tr\denot\bc(\rho_2)$ for all normalized $\rho_1,\rho_2$ since otherwise no $(\denot\bc(\rho_1),\denot\bd(\rho_2))$-coupling $\rho'$ exists!
-This is guaranteed for terminating programs.
-For nonterminating programs, the definition will often not be satisfied.
-(In other words, we are basically formulating a Hoare logic with total correctness.)
-Correspondingly, some of our rules have the precondition that the involved programs are terminating.
-Since termination is not a relational property, these preconditions can be shown with a regular (non-relational) quantum Hoare logic, e.g., \cite{ying12floyd}.
-We leave it as future work to design a generalization of \autoref{def:qrhl.simple} that expresses, e.g., partial correctness. \paragraph{Pure initial states.} In many cases, it is much easier to work with the definition if can assume that the initial states of $\bc,\bd$ are pure states, and that the initial coupling is the tensor product of those states.
+\paragraph{Pure initial states.} In many cases, it is much easier to work with the definition of eqRHL correctness if one can assume that the initial states of $\bc,\bd$ are pure states, and that the initial coupling is the tensor product of those states.
 (No nontrivial correlations.)
 The following lemma shows that we can do so without loss of generality: